IDMNYU/DMGY9103-B_InteractiveInstallation/Calendar.md

 VIII: Daily tous les Jours (Mouna Andraos) & Random International

 #####Homework
-Read and Work through Jitter Tutorials: 1 – 15, 21
+Read and Work through Jitter Tutorials: 1 – 10

-Exercise 6: Create a Max patch that modulates video based on some system – whether mathematically or user input.
+Exercise 6: Create a Max patch that manipulates the color in a video or an image.
+Make this change over time, whether mathematically or based on user input.
+Look at tutorials 1-7 in Jitter

-Acquire materials to make switches: LED's, CR2032, random bits of things (cardboard, paper, balloons, recycling)
+Acquire materials to make switches: LED's, CR2032, random bits of things (cardboard, paper, balloons, recycling).
+See the links in the resources page!